IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 idk what to say any more.
 I keep getting told I'm "eating at bad chippies" when I talk about UK chips being soggy.
 Like it's my fault.
 Like I'm using standard Yelp instead of "Yelp, Innit" when I research tonight's chippy tea.
 I say with authority and conviction: UK chips are issued with a higher frequency of "sogginess" than the fries that one typically can expect in USA, Canada, and much of Europe.
 I have had soggy fries all over the world, but no place more frequently than in UK.
 It has to do with the storage, I think: putting a fried fish or haggis on the chips tends to steam the fries and it makes them soggy.
 Nobody complains that "the fries were soggy" when talking about their favourite destinations for moules frites.
 Or French bistros.
 Casse-croutes in Quebec definitely tend toward soggy fries at times, but that's why you order the poutine, where the sogginess is less of an issue.

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 22:21 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 22:21 (one month ago)

 maybe because you're talking to people who grew up in the country and have eaten that shit about a billion times more often. seriously. being a tourist doesn't mean you know.